ahmadmayahi/php-amazon-polly/README.md

 * `standard`: Is it Standard Voice?
 * `bilingual`: Is it bilingual?
 [Read more](https://docs.aws.amazon.com/polly/latest/dg/bilingual-voices.html).
 * `newscaster`: Does it do a newscaster speaking style?
 [Read more](https://docs.aws.amazon.com/polly/latest/dg/ntts-speakingstyles.html)
+* `child`: Child speaker?

+> According to Amazon Polly documentation, Aditi (Hindi) she's the only one who speaks both Indian English (en-IN) and Hindi (hi-IN) fluently.

 ## Testing